Royal Tekke Bokhara

 New rugs are of the highest quality in their category and are handpicked overseas by the Bashir family.

-Its all-over design enhances any room thanks to the pleasing symmetry of its sixty-four tekke and sixty-four butterfly guls repeated in rows and columns throughout the field and its eighty-four spider guls within the main border.
+Its all-over design enhances any room thanks to the pleasing symmetry of its thirty six tekke and thirty six butterfly guls repeated in rows and columns throughout its field and fifty eight mini spider guls within the main border.
 The more rounded guls as well as the more geometrically rendered guls such as diamond shaped ones and four-sided guls have different meanings and cultural significance.
 For example, the miniature diamond shaped guls seen on the top and bottom skirts of this piece, are said to signify women.
-With its thick, soft piles and warm, earthy palette, this piece also adds a cozy atmosphere to homes of both traditional and modern décor.
+With its thick, soft piles and warm, earthy palette, this piece adds a cozy atmosphere to homes of both traditional and modern décor.

 Bokhara is a term widely used in the West to refer to carpets and rugs made by various Turkmen tribes of Central Asia.
 Their history dates back centuries.
 The Turkomans were situated to the north of what is now called Afghanistan.
 During the early 1900s, the name of Bukhara, a city in Uzbekistan, was given to these rugs.
 The Turkomans were an industrious people who would barter their trade for food, clothing, etc. As a result, their weavings would invariably show up in bazaars (a type of market) in cities such as Bukhara, hence the name.
 The city did serve as a transit point for some Turkmen rugs on their way to the West.
 Nowadays, Bokharas are considered among the finest carpets in Afghanistan and Pakistan, distinguished by their extra fine knots and soft, silky touch.
 They are also popular worldwide due to their suitability to almost any space.